5 Best Plantar Fasciitis Hiking Shoes in 2025

 this one scored 5/5 meaning it is very stiff

 What makes the heels stiff?
 There’s usually a stiff material inserted between 2 layers, which creates an internal heel counter.
-We can also sometimes see an external heel counter when a stiff material is glued on the inside to stabilise the heel.
+We can also sometimes see an external heel counter when a stiff material is glued on the outside to stabilise the heel.

 internal-heel-counters-plantar-fasciitis-hiking-shoes.jpg